-I guess it is really just folk art.
-I do have formal training as an artist, but its the emotional and fun connections that I make with people through my art that is most important to me.
-When creating my pieces I go in and out between “thinking about the audience” and “loosing myself in the process”.
-I don’t paint purely for me, I consider people viewing it, their reactions, the potential sale… even how it would look in someone home.
-But most of that happens early in the process, choosing a subject, size and color palette, I’m making it sound more contrived that it is, I consider it… but in the end, I’m painting for me.
+It really started out as just folk art.
+I do have formal training as an artist, but its the emotional and fun connections that I make with people through my art was important to me than being accurate with my painting.
+I don’t paint purely for me, I consider people viewing it, their reactions, and even how it would look in someone home.
+But mostly I’m painting for me.
 I always think, “this will never sell, so I better be happy with it hanging on my wall for a long time.”

 One of the great challenges I have always had is that I love so many different styles of art.
 So, I do some primitive style, some modernist, some cubist, some simplified, some graphic, some paint marker, some digital and some realistic.
 My work has always moved between styles.
 Changing one thing into another, evolving, applying one idea to another thing, that’s what interests me most.

 My most recent works have been about evolution, distortion, decay and rebuilding into something else.
 The new series has been created entirely on my iPad.I do love the feeling of real paint, but having this amount of control, and to be able to work on these pieces in any spare time I have has been great.
 In the past I mostly used the iPad as the sketchbook for working out the ideas before executing them, but this new series… well, it’s just working on the iPad for me right now.